genuinecode-git/AwesomeBank/README.md

 |AwesomeBank.API| Created for futuristic purspective.
 Interaction between Infranstrcuture is implimented here. |
 |AwesomeBank.Console| Presntation layer. |
 |AwesomeBank.Test| All Unit tests are here.|

+## Design Patterns and Methods Used
+- Domain Driven Design
+- Repository Pattern
+- Mediator Pattern
+- Unit Of Work
+- CQRS
+- SOLID
+- TDD
+- Dependancy Injection

+## Assumptions
+- User will not use withdraw transaction if the amount is not availble in account balance.
+- User will input InterstRules and Transactions before check for Statement. (for best experince )
+- In future application will use to run on multiple clients by connecting to the API (API Created for futureproof)
+- In future application will interact with Database.
+(Infranstrcure layer is configurable for any Database type)
+- Application is deigned for support Horizontal and vertical scaling if required.